 The final cost of the converted trailer was $11,500.
 Therefore the conversion proper cost $7,500.
 This is no clerical error.
 All receipts were saved.
 No costs were hidden by moving "off budget," which is the usual accounting trick.
 I double-checked the total from the receipts by looking at the total of the withdrawals from my bank account.

-I would do this again.
+I hope these bottom line numbers correct some of the false expectations that are promulgated on the internet.
+This was a worthwhile project that I would do again.
 Remember that it only uses the skills that any home-improvement enthusiast has.

 A 5 gallon jug of drinking water, a 5 gallon porta-potty, food in a 12 volt compressor-based refrigerator, two burner propane stove, small sink, large and pretty laminated kitchen counter-top, clothes, tools, office chair, etc.